-MGT 7080 - Individual Applied Research Project - 2 s.h.
+MGT 7080 Individual Applied Research Project 2 s.h.

 This project spans the final four months and culminates with a formal document which is preceded by an oral presentation to the class followed by a critique and discussion.
-The requirement includes the formulation of an approved research question which addresses a current problem or opportunity within the practice.
-Topics might included the development of a business plan or a five year master plan for growth.
+The formulation of an approved research question which addresses a current problem or opportunity within the practice.
+Topics might include the development of a business plan or a five-year master plan for growth.